tbnobed/CharitySquareDraw/README-Docker.md

 ### Environment Variables in Docker

-The `VITE_` prefixed environment variables (Venmo username, Zelle email, Stripe public key) are **embedded during build time** into the frontend bundle.
+The `VITE_` prefixed environment variables (Venmo username, PayPal username, Stripe public key) are **embedded during build time** into the frontend bundle.
 This means:

 - You must set these variables in your `.env` file **before** building the Docker image
 - Changes to these variables require rebuilding the Docker image